Long-delayed Alabama concert at Mohegan Sun Arena in Wilkes-Barre postponed again until July 23, 2021

-“I thank God I’m here to see these great artists see fit to sing some of the songs we did,” says Owen, with the everyman sincerity that has helped so many identify with the humbly born superstars.
+“I thank God I’m here to see these great artists see fit to sing some of the songs we did,” Owen said with the everyman sincerity that has helped so many identify with the humbly born superstars.

-“More than anything, our longevity is a tribute to the hard work we did in selecting songs because it’s the songs that people remember,” Gentry says.
+“More than anything, our longevity is a tribute to the hard work we did in selecting songs because it’s the songs that people remember,” Gentry added.

 “We were renegades in sneakers and T-shirts.
 We had long hair and played loud and some of the country folks resisted us for a while.
 But then, of course, they did accept us, and then after that, our success made it lots easier for other bands to try it in country music.”